EchterAlsFake/Porn_Fetch/README.md

 Invoke-Expression (Invoke-WebRequest -Uri https://raw.githubusercontent.com/EchterAlsFake/Porn_Fetch/master/src/scripts/install_windows.ps1 -UseBasicParsing).Content
 ```

-> Scripts aren't maintained very often.
-Please report errors immediately!

 ### macOS
-> [!CAUTION]
-> This installation script is currently being tested. `DO NOT RUN IT!`

 > [!NOTE]
-> If you already have Python installed on your macOS system you need to uninstall it,
-> because only Cpython builds are supported which Porn Fetch will automatically install
-> during compilation.

-> [!IMPORTANT]
-> You need to have the command line developer tools installed.
-I tried everything to get
+> You need to have the Apple Developer command line tools installed.
+You can install them by going into your terminal
-> around it, but it's really not possible.

-Go into a Terminal and run the following command and accept the prompt:

-`xcode-select --install`
+> and run `xcode-select --install`

 ```bash